Severi-Brauer varieties; a geometric treatment: Geometrically split vector bundles

-Third proof.
+Second proof.
 By a theorem of Wedderburn, every finite skew-field is commutative.
-Thus $E(P)$ has rank 1 over $k$, so $P$ is trivial.
+Thus $E(P)$ has rank 1 over $k$ by (\ref{split.lem.cor.1}), so $P$ is trivial.
 The traditional proof of Wedderburn's theorem is explained in \cite[Sec.7.2]{MR0171801}, a more powerful argument is in \cite[Sec.X.7]{MR554237} and \cite[Sec.6.2]{MR2266528}.

-In positive characteristic it is frequently better to work with the separable closure than the algebraic closure.
-The next result assures that we can do this for Severi-Brauer varieties.